Tiwa Savage is probably a child of Chango and Oshun – Azealia Banks - INFORMATION NIGERIA

-American rapper, Azealia Banks has taken to her Instagram page to say Nigerian Artiste, Tiwa Savage is probably a child of Chango and Oshun, her fans recommend some Nigerian songs to her.
+Azealia Banks took to her Instagram page to say Nigerian Artiste, Tiwa Savage is probably a child of Chango and Oshun.

+According to Azealia Banks, daughters of Chango try hiding their ‘witchiness’ but it seeps right through their pores.

 She concluded her post by stating that seeing an African female popstar gives her a different kind of confident powerful vibe.
 Read screenshots from her insta-story;